 Lawyer - Montréal and Rimouski

-Simon Chénard practices commercial law and technology law in the Montréal and Rimouski offices of Langlois lawyers.
+Simon Chénard is a lawyer in the business law group.
+He practices commercial, corporate and company law in the Montréal and Rimouski offices of Langlois lawyers.

 Simon is one of the catalysts of the L-inc. Project, Langlois’ program for start-ups and emerging growth companies.
-In this context, Simon acts as a legal and business adviser to young companies from their incorporation through to their eventual exit.
+In this context, Simon acts as a legal and business advisor to young companies from their incorporation through to their subsequent resale.

-Simon’s practice also involves dealing with various regulatory issues in connection with, more particularly, the Charter of the French Language, consumer protection, alcoholic beverages and publicity contests.
+Simon’s practice also involves dealing with various regulatory issues in connection with, more particularly, the Charter of the French Language, consumer protection, alcoholic beverages and promotional contests.

 LL.B., Université de Sherbrooke, 2013